The health of business partner relationships can make or break a business.

 Most of the time, your business partnership begins full of optimism.
 You have hopes for building a wildly successful business and you see many possibilities.

 However, there will always be ups and downs in business and this is where those partnerships are truly tested.
-It’s easy to work harmoniously while things are going well, but business or personal challenges can cause relationship strain.
+It’s effortless to work harmoniously while things are going well, but business or personal challenges can cause relationship strain.

 It's easy to find examples of very public falling-outs between business partners.
 In fact, data suggests the business partner “divorce rate” is as high as 80%!